 The function body is wrapped in {}.
 Rust requires curly brackets around all function bodies.
 It’s good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.

 Note If you want to stick to a standard style across Rust projects, you can use an automatic formatter tool called rustfmt to format your code in a particular style (more on rustfmt in Appendix D).
-The Rust team has included this tool with the standard Rust distribution, like rustc, so it should already be installed on your computer!
+The Rust team has included this tool with the standard Rust distribution, as rustc is, so it should already be installed on your computer!

 The body of the main function holds the following code: